peterropac/Aegolius/README.md

 -   Geometry can be defined in **2D** and **3D**.
 -   Object-oriented and function-oriented approach to defining geometry, with pre-defined 2D and 3D objects.
 -   Built-in [Euclidian Transformations](https://en.wikipedia.org/wiki/Rigid_transformation) (translation, rotation, scaling)
--   Point clouds can be converted into SDFs and vice-versa.
+-   Point clouds can be converted into SDFs and vice versa.
 -   Euclidian transformations for SDFs and point clouds.
--   In total 40 possible modifications of SDFs, including:
+-   In total 50 possible modifications of SDFs, including:
     * extrusion, revolution, twist, bend, elongation
     * mirror, symmetry, rotational symmetry
     * finite and infinite instancing